OPM/ResInsight-UserDocumentation/content/plot-window/DeclineCurveAnalysis.md

  - The harmonic decline has $b = 1$.
  - The hyperbolic decline has $b$ ranges between 0 and 1.

+It is important to note that the decline curve is an empirical model and assumes a simplified representation of the complex physical and geological factors affecting production decline.

 ## Rate-Time Decline Curves